large image

 To harness the required computing power, we custom built our first-ever, Windows-based editing machine capable of ingesting, storing & editing the immense workload.
 Supported by the power of this machine, we needed a system that could reliably manage the increased amount of film footage, the larger file sizes, and provide the ability to copy all of this to multiple hard drives, the internal SSDs (for fast ingestion and logging) and external RAID drives (for secure backup).

-So, to handle the complex DIT process, we chose Hedge
+So, to handle the complex DIT process, we chose Offshoot

 Meeting Demands

-We chose Hedge for a few reasons – it improved on the functionality of o/PARASHOOT, had a simple licensing plan, a clean interface and worked on both Mac and PC.
+We chose Offshoot for a few reasons – it improved on the functionality of o/PARASHOOT, had a simple licensing plan, a clean interface and worked on both Mac and PC.

 The DIT was able to log clips in Premiere, whilst a new card was copying in the background.
 We then received a notification when Hedge was finished, and the latest content could be added to the project.